betteriot/betteriot-principles/README.md

 ### 26. The vendor SHOULD implement security by default for the connected product.

-Assessment: User need to change the password at first run, no unencrypted communication, no unneeded open service.
+Assessment: Users need to change the password at first run, no unencrypted communication, no unneeded open service.

 Example: TODO

 ### 27. The vendor MUST assess the risk of well known IoT threats on the connected product.

-Assessment: Ensure pen-test demonstrates the security of the device and its backend (OWASP Top 10, secure backend).
+Assessment: The vendor submits a risk assessment of the security of the device and its backend (OWASP Top 10, secure backend).

 Example: TODO